 Hello!
-I’m Layla (she/her) and I’m a product designer from San Francisco, CA.
+I’m Layla (she/her) and I’m a designer and design researcher from San Francisco, CA.

 I care deeply about design justice and view design as a powerful tool in shaping the relationship between humans and technology.
-I study and practice how to prioritize user safety, intersectionality, harm prevention, worker’s rights, accessibility, and class consciousness through liberatory design in all realms of technology (user experience, product, AI, VR).
-I challenge existing notions of inclusive design, human-centered design, and product equity and encourage myself and others to interrogate impact of social, political, and economic systems in the development and design of technology.
+I study and practice how to prioritize user safety, intersectionality, harm prevention, worker’s rights, accessibility, and class consciousness through liberatory design in all realms of technology.
+I challenge existing notions of inclusive design, human-centered design, and product equity and encourage myself and others to interrogate impact of capitalism and colonization in the development and design of technology.

-design justice, surveillance capitalism, design and policing, black feminist theory, liberatory design, social stratification, social control, the new jim code (benjamin), the digital poorhouse (eubanks), privacy, behavioral economics in design
+design justice, surveillance capitalism, design and policing, black feminist theory, liberatory design, decolonizing design

 race after technology, Ruha Benjamin